 Paper had been around for thousands of years (check out its history here ), but it was only in 1856, that two Englishmen, Healey and Allen, had the idea for the first known use of pleated paper – as a lining for men’s top hats.
 Their patented fluted material for sweatbands was produced by feeding the paper through a very simple hand machine made of 2 fluted rolls.

-Across the Atlantic, Albert L. Jones was the first to use corrugated paper for packaging.
-He obtained a patent in America for the use of corrugated paper for wrapping fragile items such as bottles.
+Jones who obtained a patent for the use of corrugated paper for wrapping fragile items such as bottles.

-Three years later, again in the United States, Olivier Long solved this problem.
-He patented the concept of adding a liner to one side of the corrugated paper to strengthen it.
+Again in the United States, Olivier Long patented the concept of adding a liner to one side of the corrugated paper to strengthen it.

-Among them, Robert H. Thompson (from Thompson and Norris USA) patented a “Machine for making packing and lining fabrics”, the first mechanically-driven single-facer (one liner).
-This method was then used by the first 3 European Board plants in Europe.
+His company developed the first mechanically-driven single-facer (one liner) which was then used by the first 3 European Corrugators board plants in Europe.

 - 1883 in London (UK)